 The ancient mantra as prescribed in the Vedic literatures: Hare Krishna, Hare Krishna, Krishna Krishna, Hare Hare / Hare Rama, Hare Rama, Rama Rama, Hare Hare is a transcendental sound vibration.
 It purifies the mind and awakens the dormant love of God that resides in the hearts of all living beings.
 Lord Caitanya the most recent incarnation of Krishna in this age requested His followers to spread the chanting to every town and village of the world.

-Anyone can take part in the chanting of Hare Krishna and learn the science of spiritual devotion by studying the Bhagavad-gita As It Is.
+Anyone can take part in the chanting of Hare Krishna and learn the science of spiritual love of Krishna and all living entities by studying the Bhagavad-gita As It Is.
 This easy and practical process of self-realization will awaken our natural state of peace and happiness.

-(For more information of Lord Caitanya please download the book Teachings of Lord Chaitany from the “Free ebooks” tab)
+(For more information on who Lord Caitanya is please download the book Teachings of Lord Chaitanya from the “Free ebooks” tab)

 Krishna Devotees Today

-The devotees dancing and chanting in the streets, dressed in traditional Indian robes, or distributing books like Bhagavad-Gita, are for the most part full-time monks of the Hare Krishna movement.
-The vast majority of Krishna devotees, however, live and work in the general community, practicing Krishna consciousness in their homes and attending temples on a regular basis.
+The devotees you may have seen distributing books like Bhagavad-Gita, or chanting the Hare Krishna Mantra with traditional Indian instruments, or dancing and chanting dressed in traditional Indian robes, are for the most part full-time monks of the Hare Krishna movement.
+The vast majority of Krishna devotees, however, live and work in the general community, practicing Krishna consciousness in their homes and may sometimes visit Krishna temples for inspiration and prayer.

 A Philosophy for Everyone